 Anne brought Aspidistra, Horse Tail or Equisetum, Monstera, Flax and Sanseviera leaves.

 One of the reference books Anne used was Gail Emmon's Leaf Manipulation Manual.
 Gail's book may be purchased through the website linked here.
 She first suggests conditioning your leaves by cutting the ends and submerging in buckets or the bath tub.
-Feel the leaves once work starts so that they can be warmed up and molded by your hands.
-Staples, wires, able ties, thin double-sided tap and many other things can be used.
+Then, feel the leaves once work starts so that they can be warmed up and molded by your hands.
 Keep your items simple, clean and focused.
-She lists her tools: scissors, flower clippers, wire cutters, floral stapler, scotch double-sided tape, straight wire in different gauges, floral tape, small cable ties, rulers, glue dots, utility knives and your hands!
+She lists her tools: scissors, flower clippers, wire cutters, floral stapler & staples, scotch double-sided tape, straight wire in different gauges, floral tape, small cable ties, rulers, glue dots, utility knives and your hands!

 Another reference she used is Bruno Duarte - the owner and creative director of Fresh Floral Creations in Toronto, Canada.
 Both Anne and Marion attended the 2016 Newport Flower Show where he was the featured arranger.
 At that show he focused on Texture and Movement.
 The photos at the bottom of the pages are ones that Anne took at Newport.
 Duarte is known for his innovative design techniques.
 Be sure and check out his photo gallery design page - I'm inspired!